-- StartMIT is a course that will take place during IAP, every day (except for January 21 which is an observed holiday) from January 7 – 23.
+- StartMIT is a course that takes place during IAP, every weekday (except for January 20, which is an observed holiday) from January 7 – 22, 2020.

-- The day begins with a light breakfast and networking at 9am, typically includes 5 talks or workshops, a one hour break for lunch, and concludes at 3:30pm
+- The day begins with a light breakfast and networking at 9:00 am, typically includes five talks or workshops, a one-hour break for lunch, and concludes by 4:00 pm.

-- All full time participants are eligible to apply for our field trip to New York City on Friday, January 18 and to San Francisco during Spring Break.
+- All full-time participants are eligible to apply for our field trips to New York City in January and to San Francisco during Spring Break.

 What can I expect to learn and who can I expect to hear from?

-We will give you a crash course in entrepreneurship, including an introduction to the skillset and spirit it requires.
-We hope that by the end of the course, you’ll have a better understanding of your desired entrepreneurial path, and also the resources available to support you in that journey at MIT and beyond.
-You’ll hear from a large number of both faculty and practitioners from the Boston ecosystem and beyond.
-You can view all of last year’s speakers and schedule here and here.
+We will give you a crash course in entrepreneurship, including an introduction to the skill set and spirit it requires.
+We hope that by the end of the course you’ll have a better understanding of your desired entrepreneurial path, and also the resources available to support you in that journey at MIT and beyond.

-Full time participants are expected to attend the entirety of the course from January 7 – 23.
+Full-time participants are expected to attend the entirety of the course from January 7 – 22.
 The only optional requirements are the field trips to New York City and San Francisco.
-Full time participants are also expected to submit a one page reflection paper and give a short presentation at the end of the course (on January 23).
-Other benefits of full time participation are a guaranteed seat in classroom, and a mentor assignment.
+Full-time participants are also expected to submit a one-page reflection paper and give a short presentation at the end of the course (on January 22).
+Other benefits of full-time participation are a guaranteed seat in the classroom and a mentor assignment.

-Part time participants will not be eligible for: mentor assignments, New York City field trip, San Francisco field trip, or a guaranteed seat in the classroom.
-Part time participants will provide a schedule of their expected participation before the course begins.
+Part-time participants will not be eligible for: mentor assignments, the New York City and San Francisco field trips, or a guaranteed seat in the classroom.
+Part-time participants must provide a schedule of their expected participation before the course begins.

-We strongly encourage all participants to commit to the course full time as that’s how you will receive the most benefit, but we understand that is not possible for everyone which is why we are providing a part-time option this year.
+We strongly encourage all participants to commit to the course full-time as that’s how you will receive the most benefit, but we understand that is not possible for everyone, which is why we provide a part-time option.